apache/geode-benchmarks/README.md

   cluster utilizing 7 hosts, 1 locator and 6 servers.
 * `Redis` for using the [Redis](https://redis.io) server backend.
 Builds a Redis cluster utilizing 6 hosts and the [Bitnami Redis image](https://hub.docker.com/r/bitnami/redis/).
-* `Manual` for using the a manually configured Redis server backend, like [Elasticache](https://aws.amazon.com/elasticache/).
+* `Manual` for using a manually configured Redis server backend, like [Elasticache](https://aws.amazon.com/elasticache/).
-  Use `withRedisServers` to specify the address(es) to of the Redis server endpoints.
+  Use `withRedisServers` to specify the address(es) to the Redis server endpoints.

 Examples: